tatitati/gradle_multilayer_springboot/README.md

 This folder just contains a Main.kt, to decouple a bit the framework bootstrap from the rest of the application

 ## TODO:
-- introduce kafka producer and consumer in infrastructure layer, this will make me to think about how to work with autoconfiguration in a project with multiple layers.
-And keep adding tests
+- introduce kafka producer and consumer in infrastructure layer, using spring-kafka, this will make me to think about how to work with autoconfiguration in a project with multiple layers, using TDD